licky-licky/toji-no-miko-translations/docs/md/docs/Human_Egg.md

 **Mai:** Mmhm.
 Sayaka-chan completely got the better of me.
 **Mirja:** ...By the way, which of you was the Rabbit?
 Was it Musumi Kiyoka, or Kohagura Ellen?
 **Kiyoka:** Right.
 That was me, Mirja-san.
-**Mihono:** Ehh\!?
-It was you, Kiyoka\!?
+**Mihono:** Ehh\!\?
+It was you, Kiyoka\!\?
 I thought for sure it was either Ellen-san, since she's used to the game, or Mirja-san, since she's so good with strategies...
 **Mihono:** Wait?
 But, on the second day, didn't you ask for the Rabbit to "please protect Itomi-san tonight"?
 **Kiyoka:** Fufu, that was my strategy to make it seem like the Rabbit would still be alive, Hono-chan.
 **Mirja:** Then, that would mean, the question I remembered doubting was also...?